 My projects typically focus on HCI and therefore involve people, but in these times your project should be practical while following social distancing guidelines.
 Typical activities in a human-centred computing project include

 - Requirements gathering through interviews or ethnography, to inform your design,

-- Testing your design with users, for example through deployments of your your design ‘in the wild’ (for example in people’s homes),
+- Testing your design with users, for example through trialling your prototype with users,

 - Evaluation of your design through analysis of system use or user feedback.